800 University WaySpartanburg, SC 293031-864-503-5000

 Click here to go to USC Upstate's Administrative Assessment Site which includes assessment plans and reports.

 Click here to go to USC Upstate's Program Assessment Site which includes assessment plans and reports.

 Each year, the Office of Institutional Effectiveness and Compliance analyzes USC Upstate student population characteristics to provide data used for strategic planning and assessment of operations.
 Reports of freshmen, graduates and transfers are completed and reflect trends in demographics, performance, retention and matriculation as appropriate.

 2007 Freshmen Analysis2006 Freshmen Analysis2005 Freshmen Analysis2004 Freshmen Analysis

 2005-2009 Graduates Analysis

-In order to ensure legal compliance, USC Upstate has generated a schedule which all employees are obliged to adhere to.
+In order to ensure legal compliance, USC Upstate has generated a schedule all employees are obliged to adhere to.
 This schedule explains the legal requirements for the keeping or disposing of documents and archives your office might generate.